Crimean Tatar language: Number of speakers

 Today, more than 260,000 Crimean Tatars live in Crimea.
 Approximately 120,000 reside in Central Asia (mainly in Uzbekistan), where their ancestors had been deported in 1944 during World War II by the Soviet Union.
 However, of all these people, mostly the older generations are the only ones still speaking Crimean Tatar.
 In 2013, the language was estimated to be on the brink of extinction, being taught in only around 15 schools in Crimea.

-Turkey has provided support to Ukraine, to aid in bringing the schools teaching in Crimean Tatar to a modern state.
+Turkey has contributed funds to enhancing and modernizing native-language education for Crimean Tatar youth within Ukraine.

-An estimated 5 million people of Crimean origin live in Turkey, descendants of those who emigrated in the 19th and early 20th centuries.
-Smaller Crimean Tatar communities such as (Dobrujan Tatars) are also found in Romania and Bulgaria.
+Turkey is home to an estimated 5 million people of Crimean Tatar descent, whose ancestors emigrated there during the 19th and early 20th centuries.
+Smaller Crimean Tatar communities—such as Dobrujan Tatars—are found in Romania and Bulgaria.

 Crimean Tatar is one of the most seriously endangered languages in Europe.
 Almost all Crimean Tatars are bilingual or multilingual, using the dominant languages of their respective home countries, such as Russian, Turkish, Romanian, Uzbek, Bulgarian or Ukrainian.

 Classification and dialects

-The Crimean Tatar language consists of three or four dialects.
-Among them is also the southern dialect, also known as the coastal dialect (yalıboyu, cenübiy), which is in the Oghuz branch of Turkic languages commonly spoken in Turkey, Azerbaijan and Turkmenistan.
+The Crimean Tatar language consists of three dialects: